dylank06/MechaCar_Statistical_Analysis/README.md

 ## Summary

-Utilized statistics and hypothesis testing to analyze a series of datasets from the automotive industry.
+- Utilized statistics and hypothesis testing to analyze a series of datasets from the automotive industry.
 Analysis includes visualizations, statistical tests, and interpretations of the results.
 The statistical analysis and visualizations are written in the R programming language.
+The Projectt demonstrates knowlege of the ETL process to visualize the data and analyze the data using R

+## Overview of Analysis

+### Linear Reegression to Predict MPG

+- The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
+The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Used knowledge of R, to design a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.

+### Create Visualizations for the Trip Analysis

+- The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
+In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
+Created a summary statistics table to show:
+    - The suspension coil’s PSI continuous variable across all manufacturing lots
+    - The following PSI metrics for each lot: mean, median, variance, and standard deviation.

+## T-Tests on Suspension Coils

+-Used R to perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

+## Results

 ## Linear Regression to Predict MPG